Economic climate, market and competition

 The demand for our products and services is partly dependent on the development of our customers’ sales markets:

-- Our customers’ economic development dictates their need for storage and transport services.
+- Our customers’ economic development dictates their need for storage and transport services, which in turn affects our freight forwarding and logistics businesses.
 In addition, there may be structural changes in the production structures of our customers.
-The rising costs of globally distributed production make regional production more efficient.
-Another reason for regionalization is the use of production innovations, such as automation, modularization and 3D printing with the potential to relativize wage cost differences and economies of scale.
+The rising costs and risks of globally distributed production make more regional production more efficient.
+Another reason for regionalization is the use of production innovations such as automation, modularization and 3D printing with the potential to relativize wage cost differences and economies of scale.

 - Rail freight transport is partly dependent on industries that are stagnating.
 The decline of coal as an energy source, for example, is having an effect.

-- The development of demand in track infrastructure is dependent on the competitions of the rail mode of transport on the upstream transport markets.
+- The development of demand in track infrastructure is dependent on rail transport’s ability to compete on the upstream transport markets.